Tallahassee high school student Cristyna Rhoads works on converting her gas-powered motorcycle to electric for her internship project.

 - Provide opportunities for students to fulfill their school in-service requirements

-Students must complete their online application no later than January 15th.
+The application process for Spring semester begins December 2nd.
+Students must complete their online application for the spring semester no later than January 3rd.
 Because these internships are unpaid interns, no additional paperwork is required.
 Placement of students depends on mentor needs.
 Interns will be required to take the safety training and sign in on a daily basis.

 For more information contact Jose Sanchez at firstname.lastname@example.org or (850) 645-0033.